-Overall, therefore, the RIC's framework to assess the treatment of pension costs must be consistent with its objectives and duties, in particular the RIC's explicit duty to finance and to ensure maximum efficiency in the use and allocation of resources, the general regulatory principles stated above and the regulatory best practice, the comparative analysis of other regulatory approaches (Appendix I) shows that no general approach has been adopted across the board.
+Overall, therefore, the RIC's framework to assess the treatment of pension costs must be consistent with its objectives and duties, in particular the RIC's explicit duty to ensure maximum efficiency in the use and allocation of resources, the general regulatory principles stated above and the regulatory best practice.
+The comparative analysis of other regulatory approaches (Appendix I) shows that no general approach has been adopted across the board.

-4. RIC's ASSESSMENT OF PENSION COSTS
+4. RIC'S ASSESSMENT OF PENSION COSTS